Updated: Feb 13

 Happy Beekeeping!!!
 I hope your hives are all doing well.
-Your bees should have started raising some brood and gathering some pollen.
+Your bees should have started raising some brood and gathering pollen.
 As usual, Texas is experiencing its crazy weather.
 These cold and warm weather spells can be hard on your hives and result in starvation.
-Now is the time of year to build and repair equipment, also now is a good time to order queens and Nucs.
+Now is the time of year to build, repair equipment, and order queens and Nucs.
 Many suppliers sell out very early.
-Here is a Promo code that will give you a 15% off your entire purchase for the next 3 weeks!!!
-BeeHappy2020 Thanks for reading!!!

 Now for some Tips!!!